anhnt02hp/Image-Classification-App/README.md

 # Image-Classification-App

+## 1. Introduction
-This Repository is used for learning the simplest way of integration an AI-Model into Flutter app by using TFLite
+This application is just used for learning how to integrate an AI-Model into Flutter app by using TFLite.
+Thanks for [IJ Apps](https://www.youtube.com/@IJApps) to help me learn about this integration way.